LtiLibrary/LtiAdvantagePlatform/README.md

         ├── DeepLinks (receives the deep links response) └── OidcLaunch (starts the LTI 1.3 launch process) ├── Utility/
-        └── LtiAdvantageProfileService.cs (works with Identity Server 2 to add LTI claims to the id_token for launch) ├── wwwroot/ (static website files)
+        └── LtiAdvantageProfileService.cs (called by Identity Server to add LTI claims to the id_token for launch) ├── wwwroot/ (static website files)
 ```